FurryCoders/FAAPI/README.md

 * `gender` gender \*
 * `rating` rating \*
 * `description` the description as an HTML formatted string
+* `mentions` the users mentioned in the description (if they were mentioned as links, e.g. :iconusername:, @username, etc.)
 * `file_url` the url to the submission file

 \* these are extracted exactly as they appear on the submission page